nuwanchamp/Smart-Document-Assitant/README.md

 This installs all Python dependencies using `uv` and launches the API and Redis containers.
 The API is available at `http://localhost:8000`.

+## API Documentation

+The API documentation is automatically generated and can be accessed at:

+- **Swagger UI**: `http://localhost:8000/docs` - Interactive documentation with the ability to try out the endpoints
+- **ReDoc**: `http://localhost:8000/redoc` - Alternative documentation view

 ### Creating a user and obtaining a token

 1. Register a new user: